castaway/dbix-class-book/chapters/06-Components-and-extending.md

 ## Methods on Row and ResultSet objects

-To add methods to your Row object to perform calculations or manipulations on your data at runtime, we just need to add the methods to the Result class, which the Row object inherits from.
+To add your own methods to your Row object to perform calculations or manipulations on your data at runtime, we just need to add the methods to the Result class, which the Row object inherits from.